QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 * `43		JMP	IMM^	jmp to addr`
 * `44		CMC	NON	Clear CM flag`

-* `45		CMP	IMM%	Use to compare the AC to the operand, and set a val in CM that allows for a jmp`
+* `45/46	CMP	IMM%	Use to compare the AC to the operand, and set a val in CM that allows for a jmp`
+* `47/48	CMP	DIR%	Use to compare the AC to the address in memory, and set a val in CM that allows for a jmp`

 **Functions**
-* `46		CALL	IMM^	Call to an addr, push PC and then jump to operand addr`
+* `47		CALL	IMM^	Call to an addr, push PC and then jump to operand addr`
-* `47		RET	NON	Pop the stored PC to the PC and return to control flow`
+* `48		RET	NON	Pop the stored PC to the PC and return to control flow`